MissionToPsyche-Iridium/iridium_22f_m-type_sim-byu-i/README.md

 Couldn't start the SPA devekionebt server with command 'npm run dev'.
 ```

-- ...most likely, you need to ensure that "%appdata%\Romaing\asp.net\https" is a directory that exists on your machine.
+- ...most likely, you need to ensure that `%appdata%\Romaing\asp.net\https` is a directory that exists on your machine.
 To do this:
     - Enable "show hidden files" in Windows settings.
-    - Navigate to "C:\Users\(USER)\AppData\Roaming\"
+    - Navigate to `C:\Users\(USER)\AppData\Roaming\`.
-    - If "ASP.NET\https" isn't present, create a new folder called "ASP.NET", then another folder called "https" inside it.
+    - If `ASP.NET\https` isn't present, create a new folder called "ASP.NET", then another folder called "https" inside it.
     - Now start the web application again.
 If done correctly, Visual Studio should now be able to create and store key and pem files to run the client locally on https.

 3. Proxy error: If you receive an error on the frontend terminal similar to this...